 Judicial review was first brought into picture in Kesavananda Bharati v.
 State of Kerala and Anr. on 24th April, 1973.
 This landmark judgment by the Supreme Court outlined the basic structure doctrine of the Constitution for the first time.
 The basic structure doctrine states that the constitution cannot be amended or altered by the Parliament.

 In a landmark ruling on 11th January 2007, the Supreme Court of India ruled that all laws (including those in the Ninth Schedule) would be open to Judical review if they violated the basic structure of the Constitution of India.

 ‘BASIC STRUCTURE’ included the Supremacy of the Constitution, the rule of law, Independence of the Judiciary, Doctrine of Separation of Powers, Federalism, Secularism, Sovereign, Democratic, the parliamentary system of Government, the principle of free and fair elections and Welfare State.
 The doctrine of basic structure though not mentioned in the Constitution, implies the concept on the power of parliament to amend the Constitution.

-Grounds for Judicial Review of Administrative Actions: –
+Judicial Review of Administrative Action: –

 1. Illegality: If there is an error of law, acted with mala fide intentions or used the power vested for wrong purpose.